Parcha-ai/ai-office/README.md

 <img width="1454" alt="AI Office" src="https://github.com/Parcha-ai/ai-office/blob/91468d9bd30fc7db150fb379f74470488bcca444/public/assets/thumbnail.jpg">

-AI Office was created by [Parcha](https://parcha.ai) and is a fork of [AI Town](https://github.com/a16z/ai-infra/ai-town) which A16z originally released to make it easier to build AI Simulations.
+AI Office was created by [Parcha](https://parcha.ai) and is a fork of [AI Town](https://github.com/a16z/ai-infra/ai-town) by A16z.
 What follows below is the original Readme from that Repo with some edits specific to AI Office.

 AI Town is a virtual town where AI characters live, chat and socialize.